marciof/Eon/specification/specification.md

 An immutable sequence composed of a function followed by zero or more values, the arguments.
 It extends the list prototype.

-Calling a function creates a new scope, prototypically inherited from the previous scope, composed of closure variables and deferred argument key/value pairs, and then evaluates it in this new scope returning the result.
+Calling a function creates a new scope, prototypically inherited from the previous scope, composed of closure variables and deferred argument values, and then evaluates it in this new scope returning the result.

 Arguments in a function call can be specified positionally or via keyword parameters.